jc-juarez/dynamocharlotte/README.md

 99
 ```

-The type **string** holds text values, cannot operate with arithmetical operators, and are declared and expressed by using double quotes in order to tell them apart from the type **number**:
+The type **string** holds text values, cannot operate with arithmetical operators, and is declared and expressed by using double quotes in order to tell it apart from the type **number**:

 ```
 "Hello World!"